mctrashmoney/CryptoClustering/README.md

 # Cryptocurrency Market Data Clustering Repository

-Welcome to our repository focused on exploring patterns in cryptocurrency market data using unsupervised learning techniques.
+Welcome to this repository focused on exploring patterns in cryptocurrency market data using unsupervised learning techniques.
 This project leverages K-means clustering to group cryptocurrencies based on their market characteristics, both with and without dimensionality reduction through Principal Component Analysis (PCA).

 ## Overview

 The primary goal of this project is to identify clusters of cryptocurrencies that exhibit similar behaviors in the market.
-By analyzing features such as trading volume, returns, and other metrics, we aim to uncover insights into how different cryptocurrencies interact within the broader market landscape.
+By analyzing features such as trading volume, returns, and other metrics, the goal is to uncover insights into how different cryptocurrencies interact within the broader market landscape.

 ## Usage